espros/epc-tofcam-toolkit/docs/source/install_instructions.md

 * You have installed a python version equal or grater to v3.10

-## Installing ESPROS TOFcam toolkit
+## Installing ESPROS TOFcam Toolkit

-To install the ESPROS TOFcam toolkit follow these steps:
+To install the ESPROS TOFcam Toolkit follow these steps:

 1. Open your terminal.
+2. "Optional" create a python virtual environment
-2. Use the package manager pip to install ESPROS TOFcam toolkit:
+3. Use the package manager pip to install ESPROS TOFcam Toolkit:

 ```bash
 pip install epc-tofcam-toolkit